 - How to save a file from Audacity to MP3

-- How to share your guided meditations
+- How to share and store your guided meditations for free

-- How to sell your guided meditations
+- How to sell your guided meditations, audiobooks and podcasts

 Please note that I am an affiliate for some of the resources listed below.
 As an affiliate, I may earn a referral fee if you purchase these products based on my recommendations.
 I only recommend those services that I actually use in my own business.

 If you’re just testing the waters, don’t go spending a ton of money.
-If you’ve got a smart phone (like an iphone) and the headphones that come with it – that’s enough to get you started.
+If you’ve got a smartphone (like an iphone) and the headphones that come with it – that’s enough to get you started.

 If you’re looking to upgrade from your iphone headphones, I recommend starting with a mic that can plug directly into your computer’s USB port.
 While these mics don’t have the same broadcast quality as some of the higher end mics, the simplicity of plug-and-record is an advantage.
 These mics will be a great step up from the iPhone earbuds and you’ll notice a difference in sound quality.

 A lot of online folks recommend the Blue Yeti or Snowball, but I personally use the Audio Technica ATR 2100 for my own recordings.
 It’s USB compatible and has the added bonus of having a headphone jack that allows me to hear myself as I’m recording.
+Due to its popularity (and the fact that EVERYONE is looking to record online these days) this may be out of stock.
+A similar microphone in the same price range is the Audio-Technica AT2005USB.

 One downside to the high end mics is that they typically don’t plug directly into your computer – they have a special three-pronged connection called XLR.
-For these XLR type mics, you’re going to need another device to power the mic and cables to connect to your computer.
+For these XLR type mics, you’re going to need another device to power the mic and get the right cables to connect to your computer.
 This means more expense and fuss for you.

 Where should you record your guided meditations?